Profiles of the members of the Advisory Committee are presented below.

 Haavard M Reksten (Norwegian Police University College)

 Haarvard Reksten Haavard M. Reksten is Head of the Department of Research at the Norwegian Police University College (PHS).
 A major focus for his Department is to contribute to making police work more knowledge-based and to develop police science as a discipline closely linked to all sides of police practice.
-Under Rekstens leadership, the Department has developed towards extensive international cooperation, and has substantially expanded its research opportunities based on external funding.
-With a background in Arabic language and Development Studies, Reksten has long experience from Norwegian universities, both within academic and management positions.
-Reksten has also extensive military background, and has had a continuous engagement with the Norwegian Armed Forces for more than a decade.
+The Department has extensive international cooperation.

 Professor John Graham (Police Foundation, UK)

 John Graham John Graham is Director of The Police Foundation, and is also a Visiting Professor at the Centre for Crime and Social Change, University of Bedfordshire.
 John's previous posts include Associate Director of the Audit Commission and Deputy Director of Strategic Policy in the Home Office.
 He spent two years at the Social Exclusion Unit in the Cabinet Office and has been a Scientific Adviser to the Council of Europe since 1996.
 He has served on a number of Boards as a Non-Executive Director, including the Camelot Foundation and the Canadian Research Institute on Law and the Family, and currently the Criminal Justice Alliance.
 He is also the Chair of the Northern Ireland Review of Youth Justice.